legendoftelegram/DESTROYER/README.md

 # version 3 of [devil-eng-bot](https://github.com/anandus0070/devil-eng-bot).
-A modular telegram Python bot running on python3 with an sqlalchemy database
+A modular telegram Python bot running on python3 with an sqlalchemy database #marie clone
 ### Configuration

 There are two possible ways of configuring your bot: a config.py file, or ENV variables.